Nepal, Travel Advice

 At least that’s what I thought.

-We had been advised to confirm out flights so Giri, our tour operator manager handled that for us.
+We had been advised to confirm our flights so Giri, our tour operator manager handled that for us.
 He took our passports and had someone run to the Jet Airways office to confirm our flights.
 We sat in Giri’s office going thru our photos of the circuit and making plans for lunch with his family the next day.

 The phone rang in his office, there was a problem with our tickets; my heart sank.
 This is not the news you want to hear in Nepal two days before you are supposed to leave.
 Dad didn’t have an Indian visa in his passport.
 I immediately thought…hmmm…this must be a translation issue, he didn’t need an Indian Visa, he wasn’t staying there.
 We tried to explain that we didn’t need a visa, he was traveling to Singapore and simply had layovers in India.

-Over the next hour of arguments and explanations which made little sense to me, we learned if dad was to get on a plane in two days, he would need an in–transit visa for India.
+Over the next hour of arguments and explanations which made little sense to me, we learned if Dad was to get on a plane in two days, he would need an in–transit visa for India.
 Apparently, since we flew into Delhi and he needed to change planes in Delhi and fly to Chennai, his flight to Chennai would originate out of the domestic airport in Delhi.
 The Domestic airport is right next to the International airport.
-You simply go out side and into the next building.
+You simply go outside and into the next building.

 Ah…there laid the problem…he had to go outside.